CavemanTechandGamming/Mainstall/README.md

 ## Support & Feedback

-If you find any bugs, issues, or have suggestions, **please don't hesitate to submit a ticket or open an issue on the project's GitHub page.**
+If you find any bugs, issues, or have suggestions, **please don't hesitate to submit a ticket or open an issue on the project's GitHub page**: [https://github.com/CavemanTechandGamming/Mainstall](https://github.com/CavemanTechandGamming/Mainstall)

 Your feedback helps make Mainstall better for everyone!